moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 ### Manage app users

-If authentication is enabled and you choose to use email as the login option, user access management to app can be done through Control panel.
+If authentication is enabled and you choose to use email as the login option, user access management to app can be done through Control Panel.

 To manage the users of your app:

-1. Login Control panel as app admin
+1. Login Control Panel as app admin
 2. Go to the [Analytical Platform control panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/).
 3. Select the **Webapps** tab.
 4. Select the name of the app you want to manage or select **Manage customers**.